Pneumonia

 Risk factors

-Some medications are also thought to possibly increase the risk of , such as medicines that reduce the level of acid in the stomach.
+Some medications are also thought to possibly increase the risk of , such as drugs that reduce the level of acid in the stomach.
 But it's still not clear whether they actually have this effect.

 Prevalence